coopie/mesite/posts/resume.md

 ## Delcam Plc.
 #### Birmingham: July — September 2014
-* Worked in ArtCAM, a small team developing artistic CADCAM software.
-Developed backend in c++ and used Javascript for user interface.
+*Worked in ArtCAM, a small team developing artistic CADCAM software.
+Developed backend in c++ and used Javascript for UI.*
 * Created a tool which takes incremental slices of a 3D model, outputting the slices as models in the program, PNG files or SVG graphics.
 * Wrote an API which, given a list of vector objects(beziers/shapes/straight lines), created a to-scale SVG file.
 This was then used for exporting vector graphics as part of a client’s request.